 There is no argument that content is king.
 HubSpot found that content marketing produces up to a 13x positive ROI compared to other similar types of marketing.
 To achieve this, HubSpot recommends between 3 and 5 pieces of content each week to maximize efforts for organic traffic and brand awareness.
 Generating content on time, at that scale, can be difficult.
 UGC helps you tap into the wonderful content creators that are within your audience.

 Branded content marketing, although great in small doses, is becoming overused and audiences finding it less sincere.
 Let’s face it, the number of brands using trending memes to bring awareness to themselves is starting to become white noise.
 To truly create dynamic content there needs to be a balance between branded voice and authentic user narratives.
 Use UGC to help create this.
 Share a variety of UGC to appeal to the various “tribes” within your customer community.

 One-quarter of search results (25%) for the world’s biggest brands are links to user generated content.
 Websites that featured user content saw a 20% increase in return visitors.
 Additionally, these websites recorded a whopping 90% increase in time spent on-site.

 Need more convincing?
-We have a blog with 46 Mind-Blowing Stats about User Generated Content in 2020.
+Check out 46 Mind-Blowing Stats about User Generated Content.

 4. UGC Can Boost Your Search Visibility and Domain Authority